For special accommodations, please contact Barbara Wilhide at 402.904.5599 or email email@example.com.

 Wheelchair accessible seats are available in all price levels for events.
-One companion ticket may be purchased with each wheelchair accessible ticket.
-Please indicate when purchasing tickets if you require accessible seating.
+Up to 3 companion tickets may be purchased with each wheelchair accessible ticket.
+Please indicate when purchasing tickets if you require wheelchair accessible seating.

-For more details regarding accessible seating, please contact Olivia Fowler, 402.904.5641 or email [email protected].
+For more details regarding accessible seating, please contact Olivia Wilson, 402.904.5641 or email firstname.lastname@example.org.

 The Pinnacle Bank Arena offers wheelchair service for guests who may need assistance to and from their seats.
 Wheelchair assistance is provided on a first-come, first-served basis.
 Due to the limited number of wheelchairs available, they may not be used as seating during an event.
 If wheelchair assistance is necessary during an event, please contact the nearest Guest Services staff member.